Gracy1475/Odoo-X-NMIT-Hackathon-2025/README.md

 Problem Statement
 Develop a foundational version of EcoFinds, focusing on core user authentication and product listing functionalities.
 Teams must deliver a functional prototype, accessible via both mobile and desktop interfaces, that allows users to register and log in, create and manage basic product listings (including title, description, category, price, and at least one image placeholder), and browse these listings with basic filtering and search capabilities.
 The system must employ efficient data structures for managing user and product data, ensuring a stable and responsive user experience.

-Problem St atement 1: -
+Problem Statement 1: -
-User Authentication: A simple and secure mechanism for user registration and login (e.g., email and password).
+- User Authentication: A simple and secure mechanism for user registration and login (e.g., email and password).
-Profile Creation (Basic): Ability for users to set a username.
+- Profile Creation (Basic): Ability for users to set a username.
-User Dashboard: Should be able to edit all the fields.
+- User Dashboard: Should be able to edit all the fields.
-Product Listing Creation: Functionality for users to create new product listings, including attributes such as a title, a brief description, selection of a predefined category, a price, and a placeholder for at least one image.
+-Product Listing Creation: Functionality for users to create new product listings, including attributes such as a title, a brief description, selection of a predefined category, a price, and a placeholder for at least one image.
-Product Listing Management (CRUD - Basic): Ability for users to view, edit, and delete their own product listings.
+- Product Listing Management (CRUD - Basic): Ability for users to view, edit, and delete their own product listings.
-Product Browsing: A view displaying a list of available product listings with basic information (title, price, and placeholder image).
+- Product Browsing: A view displaying a list of available product listings with basic information (title, price, and placeholder image).
-Category Filtering: Ability to filter product listings by predefined categories.
+- Category Filtering: Ability to filter product listings by predefined categories.
-Keyword Search: Basic search functionality allowing users to search listings based on keywords in the title.
+- Keyword Search: Basic search functionality allowing users to search listings based on keywords in the title.
-Product Detail View: A screen/page displaying the full details of a selected product, including title, description, price, category, and the image placeholder.
+- Product Detail View: A screen/page displaying the full details of a selected product, including title, description, price, category, and the image placeholder.
-Previous purchase View: A screen/page displaying the products that were purchased before.
+- Previous purchase View: A screen/page displaying the products that were purchased before.
-Cart: A screen displaying all the products that are added to the cart.
+- Cart: A screen displaying all the products that are added to the cart.

 Wireframes:
 Login/Sign Up Screen: